 Resolve Your Relationship Problems With Life-Changing PIVOT

 Strengthening your relationship through problem and conflict resolution is truly rewarding.
 However, it requires you and your partner to overcome numerous challenges and face your problems honestly, which can be difficult and emotionally exhausting.

 Fortunately, you can find the help and support you need with us.
 Our experienced PIVOT advocates are here to help you gain a deeper understanding of your relationship, reveal the problems that have been sabotaging it, and finally reach the resolution you need.

 The PIVOT process is carefully devised to help you alter the negative behavioral patterns by addressing the underlying issues.
-By reaching out to us, you’ll have an opportunity to join our high-result intensive coaching retreat at the Glass House or work on your personal growth and self-improvement through our personalized individual PIVOT coaching.
+By reaching out to us, you’ll have an opportunity to join our high-result intensive coaching retreat at the Glass House or work on your personal growth and self-improvement through our individual PIVOT coaching.
 Start your personal and relational transformation today!